sonic-pi-net/sonic-pi/BUILD-RASPBERRY-PI.md

 ## 2. Fetch the Development Dependencies

 Now we're ready to fetch all the development dependencies.
-You can do this by running the following script with `sudo` (this is necessary as it calls `apt-get` to install your packages)

 ```
-sudo ./app/pi-setup.sh
+./app/pi-setup.sh
 ```

 The versions of Erlang and Elixir installed by default are not currently